WamdamProject/WaMDaM-software-ecosystem/README.md

 ### What can you do with WaMDaM not possible before?
 Why WaMDaM?
-WaMDaM is an effort to standarize how we organize water management data which supports eight features altogether that do not exist in prior methods to enable users to:
+WaMDaM is an effort to standardize how we organize water management data which supports eight features altogether that partially exist in prior methods to enable users to:
 1. Support different water resources systems components that are used in water management models like hydrology, infrastructure, and demand sites as reusable modules or sets of systems components.
 2. Represent connectivity and interactions between components in space through networks of nodes and links as used in systems modeling.
 3. Support scenarios that track topologic changes in networks, metadata and data values.